 The South Satellite is used for all international arrivals (except those from airports with customs pre-clearances).
-It is presently served by AMC, ANA All Nippon, Asiana, British, Condor, Delta, Emirates, EVA, Hainan, Hawaiian, Icelandair, JeBlue, Korean, & Lufthansa airlines - at gates S1 to S16.
+It is presently served by Air Mobility AMC, ANA All Nippon, Asiana, British, Condor, Delta /Delta Connection, Emirates, EVA, Hainan, Hawaiian, Icelandair, Korean, Lufthansa airlines, Virgin Atlantic & Xiamen.

 Near gate S9, down one level, is transit to main terminal, baggage claim & other gates.
 A Travelex foreign exchange, an ATM machine & a duty-free shop are in the center.